View in MR and View in 3D

 View in 3D

 3D models can be added to your canvas apps.
 With simple gestures, users can rotate and zoom the model with the View in 3D component.
 A default shape is included in the component.
 You can change this shape to another by altering the Source property.
 By linking to a Gallery control, you can show a single 3D model or let the user choose from a gallery.
-The file formats feasible with the View in 3D control are .glb, .obj, or .stl.
+The feasible file formats with the View in 3D control are .glb, .obj, or .stl.
 Users can convert 3D models of any file format into .glb to use in their application.

 If you want a gallery of 3D models, place the View in 3D component outside of the gallery and set its source to the gallery's specified property.
 Make sure your 3D models are optimized for use with Power Apps to help decrease load times.
 You can use the View in 3D component to add Pins (visible as circular marks) to specified points on 3D models.